 Pro Tip: The Old Wall City gets extremely busy with tourists during the day, so if you want to take photos without as many people in them, try to start exploring as early as you can.

-Bocagrande is Cartagena’s main beach neighborhood, so if you’re looking to get some beach time during your trip, this is one of the places you can go.
+Bocagrande is Cartagena’s main beach neighborhood, so if you’re looking to get some beach time during your trip, this is one of the places you can go to.

 By far, Playa Blanca had the softest white sand and warmest waters I have ever experienced in the world!

-Getsamani is definitely one of the hippest neighborhoods in the already hip city of Cartagena.
+Getsamani is one of the hippest neighborhoods in the already hip city of Cartagena.

-We actually spent a couple of nights in this neighborhood and loved our stay!
+We spent a couple of nights in this neighborhood and loved our stay!

 Pro Tip: If you can, I highly suggest spending a night or two in this neighborhood!
 The vibe is completely different than what you find in the Old Walled City and will give you that much more of a diverse experience.